awslabs/duvet/design/witness/spec.md

 The producer-internal artifact format MUST NOT escape the producer; the engine consumes only `Vec<Witness>`.

+The `annotations` argument is a **semantically inert optimization**, never a semantic input.
+The witness universe is defined by the artifact alone — conceptually one potential witness per obligation — and the argument only selects which members are materialized, so that producers need not close every obligation to serve a few annotations.
+Normatively: every delivered witness MUST be a function of (artifact, obligation) only — identical regardless of which annotation caused its materialization, carrying no annotation identity — and the filtering MUST be sound: for every requested annotation, binding and discharge verdicts over the materialized set MUST equal the verdicts over the full universe.
+(The filter only removes witnesses binding no requested annotation; W1, W2, and W6 quantify only over witnesses binding the annotation in question, so soundness follows.
+W3 quantifies over delivered witnesses by definition.)

 ---

 ## 2. Engine properties {#engine-properties}